gwlucastrig/GridfourC/README.md

 started and aspects of this project are still in flux.
 Currently, we are focused on a C-langage implementation of the GVRS API.

+We are also working on support for smaller scale processors and single-board computers.
+See our [project wiki](https://github.com/gwlucastrig/GridfourC/wiki) for information about our performance testing in the <b>Raspberry PI</b> environment.

 ## What is GVRS?
 The Gridfour Virtual Raster Store (GVRS, pronounced "givers") is a file-backed system that provides memory-efficient access to large and very large raster (grid) data sets.